EinScan HX (handheld object scanning)

 Process step description

 11. Take your second scan.
-Then click the puzzle piece to align your scans together.
+Click the puzzle piece to align your scans together, this will no longer be greyed out once you have multiple scans.

 Icon